- We cover the history of MRP and DRP and how these methods were developed and why MRP is the basis of DRP, and how both became absorbed into ERP.

 - MRP planning is the use of MRP software to develop an initial supply and initial production plan.

-- MRP planning would be the opposite of reorder point planning as MRP planning is a forecast based planning.
-That is MRP planning requires a forecast to produce its output.
-When someone uses the term MRP planning they may be implying “forecast based planning,” and this is because MRP planning is often commingled with the term forecast based planning.
-But it is not technically accurate as there are other methods of supply and production planning that do not use MRP planning.
+- MRP planning would be the opposite of reorder point planning as MRP planning is forecast-based planning.
+That is, MRP planning requires a forecast to produce its output.
+When someone uses MRP planning, they may be implying “forecast-based planning,” which is because MRP planning is often blended with the term forecast-based planning.
+But it is not technically accurate as other supply and production planning methods do not use MRP planning.

 Finally, the term MRP planning is a bit redundant.
 This is because the “P” in MRP stands for “planning” already.
 Therefore MRP Planning stands for Material Requirements Planning Planning.